rpkgs/Ipaper/README.md

 Their are two way, we provide to download paper.
 - 1. [aria2](https://aria2.github.io/manual/en/html/), which is same like wget, but can download parallel.

-you should download aria2, and add aria2 path to your system environment variables.
-For the convenience of spell in cmd, I rename aira2c as aria2.

 - 2. [httr](https://cran.r-project.org/web/packages/httr/index.html) package by hadley, which download files with the help of `curl`.